-You and your guests should arrive together at the Georgia College Centennial Center, 251 S. Clark Street, Milledgeville, Georgia, 31061, fifteen minutes before your session start time.
+You and your guests should arrive together at the Georgia College Centennial Center, 251 S. Clark Street, Milledgeville, Georgia, 31061, at least fifteen minutes before your session start time.
 You must bring your reservation page with you.

-You must arrive fifteen minutes before your scheduled event time to ensure inclusion in the ceremony.
 Late arrivals will not be admitted to the Centennial Center.
 You may have the opportunity to participate in a later session if space is available.